myrazma/2022_Masterthesis_Code/README.md

 ```

 ## Submodules
-To run code from the submodules you need to init the submodules with
+To run code from the submodules, i.e. [a clone from the UniPELT](#https://github.com/myrazma/2022_Masterthesis_UnifiedPELT/tree/3850abc62308e1c38adf250082fca90518261c32) repository from Mao et al. (2022), you need to init the submodules with
 ```
 git submodule init
 ```